KoustavHazra/amazon-clone/README.md

-An AMAZON CLONE app by using React, Material UI, and Firebase.
+An AMAZON UI CLONE app by using React, Material UI, and Firebase.